How can I troubleshoot local storage issues in Aurora PostgreSQL instances?

 - Storage used for persistent data (shared cluster volume).
 For more information, see What the cluster volume contains.

 - Local storage for each Aurora instance in the cluster, based on the instance class.
-This storage size is bound to the instance class and can only be changed by moving to a larger DB instance class.
+This storage size is bound to the instance class and can be changed only by moving to a larger DB instance class.
 Aurora PostgreSQL-Compatible uses local storage for storing error logs and temporary files.

 You can monitor the local storage space that's associated with the Aurora DB instance or node by using the Amazon CloudWatch metric for FreeLocalStorage.
 This metric reports the amount of storage available to each DB instance for temporary tables and logs.
 For more information, see Monitoring Amazon Aurora metrics with Amazon CloudWatch.